TheUpshot/ifill/README.md

 Ifill is named for [Gwen Ifill](http://en.wikipedia.org/wiki/Gwen_Ifill), a former New York Times White House correspondent.

 The current version is 0.7.
+It has been tested under Ruby 2.1, 2.0 and 1.9.3.

 ## Installation